ember-learn/cli-guides/README.md

 [![Build Status](https://travis-ci.org/ember-learn/cli-guides-source.svg?branch=master)](https://travis-ci.org/ember-learn/cli-guides-source)

 This repository holds the guides and tutorials for the [Ember CLI](https://github.com/ember-cli/ember-cli), a powerful tool that helps you create, develop, and build an Ember app.
-The content itself is in the form of Markdown files in the [guides](https://github.com/ember-learn/cli-guides/tree/master/guides) directory.
-Those markdown files are processed and displayed by the Ember App.

-To contribute to the API documentation, which lists properties and methods used by advanced addons and apps, instead visit [Ember CLI](https://github.com/ember-cli/ember-cli), where the API docs are managed as code comments within the codebase.
+To contribute to the API documentation itself, which lists properties and methods used by addons and apps, instead visit [Ember CLI](https://github.com/ember-cli/ember-cli), where the API docs are managed as code comments within the codebase.

 This project replaces, updates, and adds to the content historically hosted at [https://ember-cli.com/](https://ember-cli.com/).